-Finding your ideal THC level can be confusing, so don’t be afraid to ask questions.
+Learning how to dose cannabis edibles and finding your ideal THC level can be confusing, so don’t be afraid to ask questions.
 Also, don’t be afraid to consume less than you would have liked the first few times you try edibles.
 If you eat a particular serving size and find that it doesn’t do much for you, you know you can have a little bit more next time.
-It’s easier to hone-in on how different THC levels affect you if you’re not eating more or smoking more throughout the day.
+It’s easier to hone in on how different THC levels affect you if you’re not eating more or smoking more throughout the day.
 Sure, that may mean a few underwhelming experiences at first, but it will be worth it in the long run.

 This process only works if you keep track of the THC levels you’re consuming, too.
 That means it’s hard to dial in on your preferred serving size when you’re just taking a bite out of a homemade brownie from your neighbor.
 Buy store-bought edibles and take note of exactly how much you have to get a better idea of your ideal THC level.

 What To Expect From Different THC Levels of Edibles?